-Immunisation for immigrant and refugee children, as covered in the Immunisation Handbook 2014.
+Immunisation for immigrants and refugees, as covered in the Immunisation Handbook 2017.

-Note: The following information is an extract from pages 146-148 of the Immunisation Handbook 2014.
+Note: The following information is an extract from the Immunisation Handbook 2017.

 If a refugee or immigrant has no valid documentation of vaccination, an age-appropriate catch-up programme is recommended (see Appendix 2).
-Documented vaccine doses should be taken into account when planning a catch-up programme that complies with the Schedule.
+The programme may require modification for any documented doses: only clearly documented doses should be considered as given.

-It is important that all refugee children with suspected TB be appropriately investigated.
-If they are known to have been recently exposed but tests are negative, they should be tested again three months later to identify recently acquired infection.
+Suspected TB must be appropriately investigated.
+If individuals are known to have been recently exposed but tests are negative, they should be tested again three months later to identify recently acquired infection.
 Previous BCG immunisation should be considered when interpreting tuberculin skin test results (see chapter 20).

-In New Zealand, the policy is to offer BCG vaccination to infants at increased risk of tuberculosis who:
+In New Zealand, the policy is to offer BCG vaccination to infants at increased risk of TB who:

 - will be living in a house or family/whānau with a person with either current TB or a history of TB

 - during their ﬁrst ﬁve years will be living for three months or longer in a country with a rate ≥40 per 100,000 (see Appendix 8 for a list of the high-incidence countries).

-The Paciﬁc Islands and most of Asia (except Japan and India) are regions with a high prevalence of chronic hepatitis B infection.
-If a member of an immigrant or refugee family is found to have chronic hepatitis B infection, it is recommended that all the family be screened and immunisation offered to all those who are non-immune.
-Even if no one in the family has chronic hepatitis B infection, it is recommended that all children aged under 18 years be vaccinated against hepatitis B. See chapter 8 for more information and Appendix 2 for catch-up schedules.
+If a member of an immigrant or refugee family is found to have chronic HBV infection, it is recommended that all the family be screened and immunisation offered to all those who are non-immune.
+Even if no one in the family has chronic HBV infection, it is recommended that all children aged under 18 years be vaccinated against hepatitis B. See chapter 8 for more information and Appendix 2 for catch-up schedules.

-People who have grown up in the tropics are less likely to have had chickenpox and may be non-immune adults.
-Because adult chickenpox can be severe, if there is no history of chickenpox, varicella vaccine should be offered (although it is currently not funded).
+People who have grown up in the tropics are less likely to have had chickenpox and may be non-immune adolescents and adults.
+Because adult chickenpox can be severe, if there is no history of chickenpox, VV should be offered (although it is currently not funded).